Introduction to OCaml

 Simple Structured Data Types: Option and Result

-- Before getting into “bigger” data types like lists and trees, let’s use one of the simplest structured data types, the built-in
+- Before getting into “bigger” data types like lists and trees, let’s use one of the simplest structured data types, the

 option